eyemeets/express-ts-starter/README.md

 - **ESLint**: Lint your TypeScript code using preconfigured ESLint settings.
 - **Hot Reloading**: Utilizes `nodemon` and `ts-node` for automatic server restarts during development.
 - **Vitest**: Unit testing framework with fast execution and TypeScript support.
+- **Vercel Integration**: Ready for quick and easy deployment using Vercel.
 - **ISC License**: The project is licensed under ISC, making it highly permissive.

 ## Getting Started